Blue Eyed White and Himalayan Kittens

 By the Word of the Lord the heavens were made and all the host of them by the breath of His mouth.

-We are a small hobby breeder of the most adorable and delightful Persian Himalayan kittens ever!
+We are a small breeder of the most adorable and delightful Persian & Himalayan kittens ever!
 Their parents, our Persian Himalayan cats, are our pets first and have totally free run of our home.
 They lounge around on the furniture and sun themselves on the back screened porch (they have full access 24/7) and, frankly, act like they own the place. 😊 We keep the number of our kitty pals low so we can give each one the attention they deserve and crave.
 Here, at Purr Epiphany Persians, we believe health is top priority so all our Persians are DNA tested for Polycystic Kidney Disease (PKD) and are certified negative for this disease.
 PKD is a genetic kidney disease afflicting certain cat breeds, including Persian cats.
 The kidneys of affected cats will fail, painfully, as early as 2-3 years of age and there is no cure.
 Our Persians are also tested for Feline Leukemia (FeLV) and Feline Immunodeficiency Virus (FIV) and are negative.
 Each of our kittens are tested for FeLV and FIV during their pre-home veterinary inspection.

 We specialize in Doll Face Himalayans and Persians but are, occasionally, blessed with an adorable flat faced or peke faced baby.
-Our program focuses on gorgeous himalayan Persians with dark seal, chocolate, blue and lilac points along with Snow White Persians.
+Our program focuses on gorgeous Himalayan Persians with dark seal, chocolate, blue and lilac points along with Snow White Persians.
 All have beautiful blue eyes.

 If you are interested in reading how the process behind the scenes usually goes, I have a section on my website called "8 Weeks In the Life of Your Kitten" located on the Info Page which you will find located under the "More" button on the menu bar.

-Kittens go to their vet for health certificates/first shots the day before the pick-up date.
-If you are making arrangements to come from a great distance to pick up your kitten and perhaps to visit family or one of Florida’s Theme Parks during the trip, I advise you to plan to pick up the kitten on one of the next two days after the initial pick-up date.
+The kittens go to their vet for health certificates/first shots the day before the pick-up date.
+If you are making arrangements to come from a great distance to pick up your kitten and perhaps to visit family or one of Florida’s Theme Parks during the trip, I advise you to plan to pick up your kitten on one of the next two days after the initial pick-up date.
 This will allow time for you to verify that the kitten did get his health certificate prior to your leaving and, in the rare event that the fecal exam shows the litter has an organism (bacteria, worm, protozoa) in the stool, it will allow time for treatment to be administered and a negative fecal exam result.
 If you find this confusing, please reach out to me for clarification.

 Our Deposit Policies